Fundwire

 Axis 304 → 27,364 2.8 → -2.8

-Data considered from January 2016 to April 2026.
-Alpha represents the fund's excess returns relative to the Nifty Smallcap 250 index over a three-year period.
+Data from January 2016 to April 2026.
+Alpha is the fund’s excess return over the Nifty Smallcap 250 over a three-year period.

-Why does size devour returns?
-The first reason is the one a small-cap manager wrestles with every single day — liquidity.
+Why does size eat returns?
+The first reason is the one a small-cap manager fights every day.
+Liquidity.

-SEBI now mandates every small-cap fund (and mid-cap fund) to disclose how long it would take to sell its portfolio if under stress.
-The numbers are damning.
-SBI would need about 65 days to offload even half its book.
+SEBI now requires every small-cap and mid-cap fund to disclose how long it would take to sell its portfolio under stress.
+The numbers are blunt.
+SBI would need about 65 days to sell even half its book.
 DSP needs 52.
-HDFC, 51.
+HDFC needs 51.
 ITI, a small fund, needs a single day.
+Sixty-five days is more than two months.
+In a falling market, the manager who wants out must wait that long to clear half the holding, while the investor sits through the entire crash.
+The illiquidity that was meant to pay a premium becomes the thing that traps you in the fall.

-Large funds with high small-cap allocation poses a risk to the portfolio
+Large funds with high small-cap exposure carry the longest exits

-Fund AUM (in Rs crore) Small-cap allocation (in per cent) Days to sell half the portfolio
+Fund AUM (Rs crore) Small-cap (%) Days to sell half

 Nippon India 72,673 73 29